AOrto/AOrto.github.io/README.md

   <h2>Announcements:</h2>
 </div>

-If You See This ask President Orton why he doesnt like the way the moon looks!
+If You See This ask President Orton about the BOGO offer going on right now!

 also tell him this joke:
-How do you get an even number from seven? you take off the S
+My wife texted me this morning and said, 'Your great.'
+I replied, 'No, you’re great.'
+She’s been in a great mood ever since.
+I should correct her grammar more often.
 <h3>New Gate Code: 3185</h3>
 ---